More than half (51%) of companies currently use some kind of marketing automation according to research by emailmonday.

 Getting your message across in a human, empathetic way has never been more important, and video is an essential tool for doing it effectively.

-We're hosting a webinar with HubSpot on Friday, April 3 starting at 1:30pm where we'll be talking about how you can adapt and change to online and remote working during this time of uncertainty.
+We recently hosted a webinar with HubSpot where we spoke about how you can adapt and change to online and remote working during this time of uncertainty.